Andrew Knizner Player Props: Cardinals vs. Cubs

 Andrew Knizner At The Plate

-- Knizner has six doubles, six home runs and four walks while hitting .226.
+- Knizner has six doubles, eight home runs and four walks while hitting .234.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.